 Featured above: Classic Symbolic Ceremony Set

-I have to wonder what kind of an effect ink would give as a nice little spin in this ceremony—the mixing ink in clear water could look wonderful.
-Also, consider water density too.
-Perhaps think carefully about how you want to colour your water, as certain liquids can give a layered effect.
+Maybe you like the effect of ink in water too as a nice little spin in this ceremony—the mixing ink in clear water could look wonderful.
+Also, consider water density.
+Think carefully about how you want to colour your water and get creative, as certain liquids can give a layered effect.

 3. Wine Ceremony

 The wine ceremony, again, shows the merging of two into one by two wines being blended into one (possibly red wine and white wine).
 Then the couple drinks from the shared container.
 This sharing of a cup is symbolic of togetherness.

 Featured above, left to right: Small Personalised Stemless Wine Glass | Personalised Classic Champagne Glass | Personalised Twisted Stem Champagne Glasses | Large Personalised Stemless Wine Glass | City Style Wine Label | Black Tie Bottle Stopper | Wine Bottle Shaped Corkscrew In Gift Box with Bistro Bliss Rectangular Label | Personalised Stemless Champagne Flutes | Natural Wood Coaster With Built-in Bottle Opener with Typewriter Monogram Etching | Monogram Teak Cutting And Serving Board Gift